-According to information provided in the reports and following National Safety Council guidelines, 55.1% of all school bus accidents could have been prevented by the bus driver.
+According to information provided in the reports and following National Safety Council guidelines, 57.4% of all school bus accidents reported in the 2023-2024 school year, could have been prevented by the bus driver.

-This report was prepared by the Pupil Transportation Safety Institute for the New York State Education Department.
+Note: This report was prepared by the Pupil Transportation Safety Institute for the New York State Education Department.
 Its purpose is to provide School Bus Driver Instructors, school bus drivers, attendants, monitors, dispatchers, supervisors, mechanics, Certified Examiners, and safety officials with information about current trends in New York State school bus accidents.
 Ultimately, it is hoped this information will help prevent future accidents.
+This data is based solely on data derived from reports made by operators in NYS.
+The reliability of this data could potentially be undermined due to under reporting the data or a failure to report at all.